Software Implementations are becoming the norm.

 It’s the world we live in now – what people have been calling ‘Digital Transformation.’
 But, unfortunately, it’s just happening way faster than most people want.

 If you are on the delivery side or the receiving side of this change, there are a few things you may want to consider to help accelerate user adoption.

 1. Reduce Push Notifications

 Every software application comes with notifications nowadays.
-Heck, even applications that you thought didn’t have the ability to harass you digitally – now can.
+Even applications that you thought couldn’t harass you digitally – now can.

 2. Remove Duplication of Effort

-A user-adoption deal-killer for most software applications is whether you require duplicate work from your end-users.
-You’d be surprised how many managers require their team to enter the work in one system and then write an email with the same data.
+A user-adoption deal-killer for most software applications is whether you require duplicate work from your end users.
+You’d be surprised how many managers need their team to enter the work into one system and then write an email with the same data.
 Ummm – why?
 What’s the point?
 Can’t the manager see the data in the new system?
-The answer is usually yes.
+Unfortunately, the answer is usually yes.